For more information on your ballot, visit Civic Nebraska’s Decoding the Ballot resource.

 According to Trans Nebraska, ACLU of Nebraska’s transgender resource hub, you are still allowed to vote even if you were unable to update your registration in time.
 If you changed your name and still live in the same county, you will be allowed to vote at the polling place designated for your residence.
 You may be required to complete a certification and a registration form.
 Upon completion, you will be given either a regular ballot or a provisional ballot.
 We encourage transgender voters to visit ACLU Trans Nebraska’s Know Your Rights While Voting page for further clarification.

 For more information on name changes in Nebraska, check out this resource from Legal Aid of Nebraska.
-The National Center for Transgender Equality has a Voting While Trans resource complete with a checklist for election day.
+We also recommend that transgender voters visit TransformTheVote.org, a new resource from Advocates for Trans Equality, complete with a checklist for election day.

 Q: What if my current gender presentation doesn’t match the photo on my ID?